Capital Power (TSE:CPX) Price Target Raised to C$57.50

-Capital Power (TSE:CPX – Get Rating) had its target price increased by Credit Suisse Group to C$57.50 in a research note issued on Wednesday, Stock Target Advisor reports.
-Credit Suisse Group’s target price would indicate a potential upside of 11.72% from the company’s current price.
+Capital Power (TSE:CPX – Get Rating) had its price target lifted by CSFB from C$54.00 to C$57.50 in a report issued on Wednesday, BayStreet.CA reports.

 Capital Power Company Profile